stephane-caron/palimpsest/README.md

 All design decisions have their pros and cons.
 Take a look at the features and non-features below to decide if it is also a fit for _your_ use case.

-The two main assumptions in Palimpsest dictionaries are that:
+The two main assumptions in palimpsest dictionaries are that:

 * **Keys** are strings.
 * **Values** hold either a sub-dictionary or a type that can be unambiguously serialized.